Martin-Jung/Homepage/hugo/content/project/spsqlite/index.md

 tags = ['rstats']

 # Project summary to display on homepage.
-summary = "Start of development of a ROpenSCI package to load and query SQLite spatial layers in R. Sadly did never proceed beyone alpha-stage..."
+summary = "Start of development of a ROpenSCI package to load and query SQLite spatial layers in R. Still in alpha-stage"

-# Optional image to display on homepage.
-image_preview = "rstats.png"

 # Optional external URL for project (replaces project detail page).
 external_link = "https://github.com/ropensci/spsqlite"